mochi-hpc/mofka/docs/usage/topics.rst

       Adding a partition is done via the :code:`ServiceHandle` instance by calling :code:`addMemoryPartition()` or :code:`addDefaultPartition()`.
 These functions
-      takes at least two arguments: the topic name, and the rank of the server in which to add the partition.
-Servers are number contiguously from :code:`0` to :code:`N-1` where `N` can be obtained by calling :code:`sh.numServers()`.
+      take at least two arguments: the topic name, and the rank of the server in which to add the partition.
+Servers are numbered contiguously from :code:`0` to :code:`N-1` where `N` can be obtained by calling :code:`sh.numServers()`.

       An optional argument is the Argobots pool to use to execute RPCs sent to the partition